carbon-language/carbon-lang/flang/documentation/semantics.md

 #### Step 1.
 Process the top-level declaration, e.g. a subroutine
 1. Create a new scope
-1. Add the name of the program unit to the scope
-  1. Except for functions without a result clause
+1. Add the name of the program unit to the scope except for functions without a result clause
 1. Add the result variable to the scope
 1. Add the names of the dummy arguments to the scope